nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ### Scrum
 - Used by Jeff Sutherland since 1993
-- Formally described 1995 by Ken Schwaber
+- Formally described 1995 by Ken Schwaber at "SCRUM Development Process"
+- Also called methodology in first paper, later defined as framework
 - Borrows ideas from Nonakas & Takeuchi: "New New Product Development Game", Seci-model
 ---
 ![seci](seci_model.jpg)
 ---
-### Schwaber 1995 - "SCRUM Development Process"
+### Schwaber 1995
 - SCRUM assumes that the systems development process is an unpredictable, complicated process that can only be roughly described as an overall progression.
 - SCRUM defines the systems development process as a loose set of activities that combines known, workable tools and techniques with the best that a development team can devise to build systems.
 Since these activities are loose, controls to manage the process and inherent risk are used.
 - SCRUM is an enhancement of the commonly used iterative/incremental object-oriented development cycle.